heathhenley/heathhenley.github.io/content/posts/smart-pointer-pointers.md

 depending on whether they are passed by value or reference.
 This is important to keep in mind!
-If passed by value, the copy constructor is called and the reference count is increased, so the method or function receiving the `shared_ptr` is now an ower also.
+If passed by value, the copy constructor is called and the reference count is increased, so the method or function receiving the `shared_ptr` is now an owner also.
 If passed by reference, instead the reference count is not incremented and the “callee” is not an owner.
 So in this case access to the underlying object is only available when the caller is in scope.